Who can claim Universal Credit

 Legacy claimants receiving severe disability premium

 The DWP will carry out checks to identify claimants who were receiving the severe disability premium and have already switched to Universal Credit.
-Qualifying claimants who have lost out will receive a lump sum to cover the period since they moved to Universal Credit and an ongoing monthly payment.
+Claimants who have lost out will receive a lump sum to cover the period since they moved to Universal Credit and an ongoing monthly payment.